aalacy/storelocatore-scrapers/apify/himanshu/storelocator/cslplasma_com/README.md

 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-address with no number, and  i cheked all data is true this webiste
+address with no number,zipcode not in state and  i cheked all data is true this webiste